MADE Modern Slavery Act Statement 2017

 - Employee policies.
 Our employee handbook includes, among other things, policies on diversity, health and safety, grievance procedures and whistleblowing.
 The whistleblowing policy in particular ensures that all employees know that they can raise concerns without fear of reprisals.

 - Factory evaluation documents.
-We have evaluated the personnel practices and working conditions of a substantial majority of our existing suppliers through a combination of written questionnaires, oral discussions and site visits.
-We have also taken further steps to improve our evaluation processes and documents since the end of 2016 (the financial year covered by this Statement).
-For example, we have started requiring new Chinese suppliers to complete a comprehensive evaluation document that includes detailed questions regarding these matters, and we expect to roll this document out to other key suppliers in China and other countries in the medium term.
-We have also engaged an experienced third party to train our UK and Chinese buying and quality teams on UK and EU compliance matters.
+We have thoroughly evaluated the personnel practices and working conditions of a substantial majority of our existing suppliers through a combination of written questionnaires, oral discussions, and site visits.
+We require new Chinese suppliers to complete a comprehensive evaluation document that includes detailed questions regarding these matters, and we expect to roll this document out to other key suppliers in China and other countries in the medium term.

 - Visits and inspections: Our buying and quality teams, who are based in the UK, China and Vietnam, carry out periodic visits to, and inspections of, most of our suppliers.
 They also work with factories to resolve any issues that are identified through such visits and inspections, such as through improvements to factory processes, within a reasonable timeframe.
 On occasion, visits and inspections may be unannounced, particularly if there is a history of previous non-compliance.

 None of our due diligence checks and inspections have highlighted any instances of forced labour, servitude, child labour or human trafficking.
-They have brought to light areas where we believe certain suppliers could make potential improvements in their working conditions.
-In light of MADE’s commitment to being an ethical company, we have taken the opportunity to work with these suppliers to agree appropriate corrective action plans for implementing such improvements.
+However, they have brought to light areas in which we believe certain suppliers could make potential improvements to their working conditions.
+Given that we take our ethical responsibilities seriously, we have worked with these suppliers in order to agree appropriate corrective action plans for implementing such improvements.